davidwesst/blog/can-asp-net-become-the-next-node-js/index.md

   - asp.net
 social_image: aspnetthenewnodejs.png
 date: "2014-11-14T17:49:49"
-excerpt: "I realize how crazy that sounds, but after yesterday's keynote from Microsoft at the VS Connect event in New York, I'm wondering if my goal to find a true cross-platform technology is sitting back at base camp just...leveling up."
+description: "I realize how crazy that sounds, but after yesterday's keynote from Microsoft at the VS Connect event in New York, I'm wondering if my goal to find a true cross-platform technology is sitting back at base camp just...leveling up."
 ---

 [1]: aspnetthenewnodejs.png